Spicing up your life – the importance of knowing what you really REALLY want!

 What we are interested in in the first instance, is the first piece i.e. WHAT you want.
 You must give yourself permission to put aside all thoughts, limiting beliefs or concerns about the ‘how’ to bring it into being.
 So with an open mind and heart, list the outcomes you are seeking to achieve in your life – be it about work, health and fitness, relationships, special projects, or finances etc..

 Next, review your diary and allocate some dedicated time each day/week to set in motion some regular actions which will take you one step closer to what you really want in your life.

 If you hit a road block, or want some support in determining the best steps forward, let me help you with a tailored coaching session specifically designed to show you the practical steps and strategies to bring your goals into reality.

 Setting milestone points and rewards for each milestone achieved is an important way of keeping your focus and motivation in momentum.

 The important thing is this: take at least one positive action daily that will take you one step closer in the general direction of your goals.
 Be sure to track your progress, and acknowledge the journey you are taking responsibility to bring forth into your life.

 Want to be happy?
 You must take responsibility for your happiness, and your unhappiness.

-If you’d like some extra support in taking control, ending unhealthy thinking and changing bad habits for good, join Dr Jeffrey M Schwartz and myself for our public masterclass series based on his best selling book: You Are Not Your Brain, starting in April this year.
+If you’d like some extra support in taking control, ending unhealthy thinking and changing bad habits for good, join Dr Jeffrey M Schwartz and myself for our online masterclass series based on his best selling book: You Are Not Your Brain, starting in April this year.
 Learn practical strategies that will put you back in the driver’s seat of your life!